zero-os/0-templates/templates/gateway/README.md

 - `tcp`
 - `udp`

-Nic:
+Network:
-- `type`: value from enum NicType indicating the nic type.
+- `type`: value from enum NetworkType indicating the network type.
 - `id`: vxlan or vlan id.
-- `config`: a dict of NicConfig.
+- `config`: a dict of NetworkConfig.
-- `name`: nic's name.
+- `name`: network's name.
-- `token`: zerotier token for Nic of type zerotier.
+- `token`: zerotier token for Network of type zerotier.
 - `hwaddr`: hardware address.
-- `dhcpsever`: Config for dhcp entries to be services for this nic.
+- `dhcpsever`: Config for dhcp entries to be services for this network.

-NicConfig:
+NetworkConfig:
 - `dhcp`: boolean indicating to use dhcp or not.
-- `cidr`: cidr for this nic.
+- `cidr`: cidr for this network.
 - `gateway`: gateway address
 - `dns`: list of dns

-NicType enum:
+NetworkType enum:
 - `default`
 - `zerotier`
 - `vlan`